bookpanda/microvm-networking/README.md

 TUN driver queues packet → user-space (your program)
    |
    v
+# copies the packet from kernel memory to user-space buffer.
-read(fd, buffer) → packet now in your program
+read(fd, buffer) packet now in your program
    |
    v
+# driver copies the packet back into kernel memory
 [Optional] process / write(fd, buffer)
    |
    v